-☐ Yes ☐ No
+I Yes I No

 To: Procurement Record Regarding

 Procurement Contract Number:

-From: (Name and Title)
+From:

 Name of Governmental Entity:

 Date:

 Subject: Record of contact under New York State Finance Law §139-k(4)

 I had contact with the below named individual regarding the above identified procurement.
 The term "contact" is defined in New York State Finance Law §139-k(1)(c).
 In accordance with New York State Finance Law 139-k(4), the following information was obtained.

 Name:

 Address:

 Telephone Number:

 Place of Principal Employment: Occupation: Is the above named person or organization the "Offeror" in this New York City Industrial Development Agency (the "Agency") procurement: (Please circle) yes no If no, was the above named person or organization retained, employed or designated by the "Offeror to: - appear before the Agency about the Agency procurement: (Please circle) yes no - contact the Agency about the Agency procurement?
-(Please circle) yes no List date(s) of Contact: (add additional pages as necessary) Optional Summarize the form (e.g. email letter convergetion) and tonic of the communication on Summarize the form (e.g., email, letter, conversation) and topic of the communication on each date of Contact: (add additional pages or copies of written communications a necessary) (and additional pages of copies of written communications a necessary)
+(Please circle) yes no List date(s) of Contact: (add additional pages as necessary) Optional Summarize the form (e.g., email, letter, conversation) and topic of the communication on each date of Contact: (add additional pages or copies of written communications a necessary)